 - They will put the property on MLS with the photos (if you’re lucky, video).

-- They will disseminate the MLS URL (web link) of the property on a few Facebook pages, their Instagram account (if they have one) and wait for a buyer’s rep to bring a potentially interested buyer(s) to view the home and bring an offer.
+- They will disseminate the MLS URL (web link) of the property on a few Facebook pages, and their Instagram account (if they have one) and wait for a buyer’s rep to bring a potentially interested buyer(s) to view the home and bring an offer.

 THEY JUST LIST… BUT DON’T KNOW HOW TO SELL

-You hired them to go find buyers when in fact the buyers agent found the buyers, not your hired agent.
+You hired them to go find buyers when in fact the buyer’s agent found the buyers, not your hired agent.
 Hiring a photographer (in some cases not) and putting a house on MLS is not selling your house.
 Waiting for a buyer’s agent to bring the buyer is NOT selling a house.

-SO, they were deserving of the listings.
+So, they were deserving of the listings.
 They knew where and what people were looking for (presumably).

-However, since the internet and specifically the MLS, is the world’s way of broadcasting out data, information, media, photo and in this case real estate for sale.
+However, since the internet, and specifically the MLS, is the world’s way of broadcasting out data, information, media, photo, and in this case real estate for sale.
 That leads us to this.
-Ask yourself, heck even ask your agent, or your agent’s brokerage: if they know anything about internet marketing?
+Ask yourself, heck even ask your agent, or your agent’s brokerage: if they know anything about internet marketing.
 Because if not, then you’ve hired the wrong brokerage and/or agent.
 Unless, your agent or your agent’s company is spending money/time on properly managed and configured SEM campaigns, social media campaigns, and/or PR then they are pointless and they definitely are not selling your house.
 If they have their own full-time marketing pro on staff or have a contracted person then they might be worth considering, but in my experience that is rare.
-Very large, high volume brokerages sometimes will have one (maybe two) IT / marketing person.
+Very large, high-volume brokerages sometimes will have one (maybe two) IT / marketing person.

 But, waiting on a buyer’s agent to call you with a buyer is for sure not selling.
 That’s just letting some other agents find a buyer for your seller’s house.
 Marketing in today’s real estate environment is web-driven period.
 That’s it.
 Buyers search the web for property, end of story.
 Hopefully, your real estate company or agent knows how to navigate the intricate world of web marketing and is doing it.

 So, the next time you’re interviewing agents to sell your house for you, inquire about how they are going to market your house, WITH proof.
-Ask them to show you the receipts from Google, Facebook, or a marketing firm from previous listings.
+Ask them to show you the receipts from Google, Facebook, and maybe even a marketing firm from previous listings.
 If your listing agent can not provide data analytics on views of your property online, or the brokerage they work for can not, then you may want to interview more agents.